Study Away Programs

 First, visit the Study Away Program Faculty page.
-This site provides policy information including step by step guidelines for developing a short-term program, policies for faculty led programs, calculating faculty pay and minimum number of students, information on holding airline seats, and a proposal template for short term faculty lead programs.
+This site provides policy information including step by step guidelines for developing a short-term program, policies for faculty led programs, calculating faculty pay and minimum number of students, information on holding airline seats, and a proposal template for short term faculty led programs.

-Additionally, contact the Director of Study Away Programs to make sure the Director is aware of your intentions, so that s/he can provide advice on topics related to your specific country, length of time and proposed dates.
+Additionally, contact the director of Study Away Programs to make sure the director is aware of your intentions, so that s/he can provide advice on topics related to your specific country, length of time and proposed dates.
 You may be interested in attending a Study Away Faculty Workshop or Fair.
 Once each year, a faculty panel shares their experience with past programs.
 And, twice each year, the Study Away Fair brings together faculty and vendors to showcase student opportunities.
 The Study Away office will provide current dates for these programs.